6.1 Customs duty exemptions

 In addition to customs duty exemptions, missions, posts and privileged individuals can also gain exemptions from Goods and Services Tax (GST),Wine Equalisation Tax (WET) and Luxury Car Tax (LCT) for goods they import directly from overseas.
-Applications to release directly imported goods (except motor vehicles – see Chapter 7) free of customs duty, GST and WET should be submitted (together with shipping documents or invoices) using Australian Border Force (ABF) form B615 – Application for Release of Goods from Customs Control to Diplomatic and Consular Personnel, which can be obtained by email request to: firstname.lastname@example.org.
+Applications to release directly imported goods (except motor vehicles — see Chapter 7) free of customs duty, GST and WET should be submitted (together with shipping documents or invoices) using Australian Border Force (ABF) form B615 — Application for Release of Goods from Customs Control to Diplomatic and Consular Personnel.This form can be submitted to firstname.lastname@example.org.

 Missions, posts and privileged individuals should contact the ABF's ACT Regional Office at email@example.com to obtain a Customs Identification Number to claim customs duty exemptions, for instance on personal effects and motor vehicles.
 This is available after Protocol Branch completes arrival arrangements, including issue of identity cards.